How Much Does a Render Farm Cost in 2026? Pricing Models, Per-Frame Math, and When to Go Cloud

 Hidden Cost Checklist

-| Cost | Fully Managed Farm | DIY Cloud (AWS/Azure) |
+| Cost | Managed Farm | DIY Cloud (AWS / Azure) |

 |---|---|---|

-| Software licenses (V-Ray, Corona, etc.) | Included | $500–$1,500/node/year |
+| Software licenses (V-Ray, Corona, etc.) | Included | $500 – $1,500/node/year |

 | Render manager (Deadline, etc.) | Included | $0.005/core-hour |